Skip to main content

 Q&A

 Where are the best places to see cherry blossoms in Tokyo?
-The most popular spots are Shinjuku Gyoen (1,100+ trees, 65 varieties), Chidorigafuchi (700-metre promenade with boat hire), Meguro River (around 800 trees), Yoyogi Park (around 600 trees).
+The most popular spots are Shinjuku Gyoen (1,100+ trees, 65 varieties), Chidorigafuchi (700-metre promenade with boat hire), Meguro River (around 800 trees), Yoyogi Park (around 600 trees), and Ueno Park.

 How long does sakura season last in Tokyo?
-Full bloom typically lasts around one week.
-The overall period from first flowering to petal fall runs two to three weeks, though wind and rain can shorten this considerably.
+Full bloom typically lasts around one week, though wind and rain can shorten this.
+The overall period from first flowering to petal fall runs two to three weeks.
+Shinjuku Gyoen’s 65 varieties tend to extend the viewing window beyond most other spots.

 What are the main cherry blossom festivals in Tokyo?
 The Chiyoda Sakura Festival at Chidorigafuchi features evening illuminations and boat hire.
 The Sumida Park Cherry Blossom Festival runs along the Sumida River with Tokyo Skytree as a backdrop.
-Koganei Park holds its festival in late March.
+Koganei Park holds its festival in late March each year.

 Does living near cherry blossom spots affect property desirability in Tokyo?
-Areas close to Tokyo’s major parks and green spaces are consistently among the city’s most desirable residential locations.
-If you would like information about current availability in any of the neighborhoods covered in this article, please contact the Housing Japan team directly.
+Areas close to Tokyo’s major parks are consistently among the city’s most desirable residential locations.
+Contact the Housing Japan team directly for information on current availability near any of the neighborhoods in this article.